-- Hearing loss isn't funny.
+- Failing to protect your hearing can lead to hearing loss.
+People with hearing loss often suffer socially because they have a hard time communicating in a group setting. - People with hearing loss often suffer socially because they have a hard time communicating in a group setting.
 People experiencing hearing loss often have trouble hearing in the higher frequency ranges, which include the voices of women and children.
-This often causes tension and misunderstandings with the people we love the most. - Other symptoms of hearing loss may include ringing in the ears, other people telling you that you are speaking too loudly or turning up the volume of the television louder than is comfortable for others. - If you think you may be suffering from hearing loss discuss it with your supervisor and arrange to be tested. - Unfortunately, hearing loss is not curable, but it is never too late to redouble your efforts to protect the hearing you have left.
+This often causes tension and misunderstandings with the people we love the most. - If you think you may be suffering from hearing loss discuss it with your supervisor and arrange to be tested. - Unfortunately, hearing loss is not curable, but it is never too late to redouble your efforts to protect the hearing you have left.